Energy security outlook

 This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.

-• The ERCs assume the coal stockpile will be replenished at its maximum import capability.
-Following Genesis announcing additional coal orders on 28 March, the gap between firmly contracted coal and the assumed maximum import capability from April through to the end of October is equivalent to 230 kT of additional orders.
+• The gap between the firmly contracted coal imports and the assumed maximum capability from the start of June through to the start of November is equivalent to 166 kT of additional coal orders.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.